CapgeminiCIS/hackerkiste-hackathon/1_Environment-Setup/03_SetupInfrastructure.md

 A Resource is a Managed object by Terraform if terraform finds a difference in the Terraform State or the Actual Status of the Resource in Azure it will create a Plan on how to alter the State so it matches the Definitions in your Terraform Code again.

 There are Mandetory and Optional Settings for each resource Type.
 ## Resource Group

-We define the following resource Group as Data for later use.
-As this is a shared Resource for all Participants we cant use a Resource definition.
+We define the following resource Group as a Resource for later use.
+In our Example everyone will need a different Resource Group Name.
+Alter your Resource Group Name in the Locals.

+locals {
+  name     = "yourname"
+  location = "West Europe"
+}

 ```

-#Get resource group
-data "azurerm_resource_group" "wsdevops" {
+resource "azurerm_resource_group" "global" {
-  name = "ws-devops"
+  name     = local.name
+  location = local.location
 }

 ```